 We’ve been passionate about helping accident victims win full financial settlements and verdicts since our founding in 2007.
 Our hard work has helped clients recover tens of millions of dollars in compensation over the years.

 Do you have questions about your rights?
 Contact our law offices in Miami, Florida, to schedule a free consultation today.

-How Shaked Law Firm Can Help After a DUI Accident in Miami, FL
+How Shaked Law Personal Injury Lawyers Can Help After a DUI Accident in Miami, FL

 Driving drunk is extremely reckless.
 If a drunk driver hit you, you deserve to hold them accountable.
 However, it isn’t always easy to get the money you deserve after an accident.
 You’ll have to fight the insurance company for every penny.